xmonader/info_foundation/docs/circles/Mazraa.md

 ## goals

-- To promote the sales of 5 million USD.
+- To promote the sales of 5 million USD in 2018.
+- To support the ThreeFold Grid network by assisting new TF Farmers to aquire "unmanaged certified" hardware.
 - To become a genesis farmer for the ThreeFold Grid.
 (Accomplished)

 ## strategy